 Patients Like You

-A new diagnosis can feel lonely, but there are people who understand what you are going through, like Julie Eller, JA Patient and Director of Patient-Centered Strategies at the Arthritis Foundation.
-In the video, Julie shares tips for taking control of your diagnosis and working with your healthcare team to get the best care possible.
+A new diagnosis can feel lonely, but there are people who understand what you are going through, like Julie Eller, who was diagnosed with arthritis in childhood.
+In this video, Julie shares tips for taking control of your diagnosis and working with your healthcare team to get the best care possible.
 Like so many others, her story and experiences are proof – arthritis does not have to limit or define you.

 Virtual Connect Groups